Take Control of Noisy Cybersecurity Alerts in the SOC

 There are four basic approaches to threat detection and response.

-First, you can operate your own SOC in-house with a tech stack centered on a traditional SIEM.
+You can operate your own SOC in-house with a tech stack centered on a traditional SIEM.
 But many SIEMs were primarily designed for log storage and search; only later were threat engines bolted on.
 Sometimes they come empty, so you must source rules yourself.
 That requires building a team with specialized expertise in rule building and tuning as well as log onboarding.
-Even then, SIEMS can be very noisy with their single-stage learning model that generates too many low-fidelity alerts.
+Even then, SIEMS can be very noisy with their single-stage learning model that generates too many low-fidelity alerts. - Custom data lakes are complex

-Third, you could outsource threat monitoring and detection to a managed security services provider (MSSP) that manages your SIEM and sends you alerts when a response is required.
+Third, you could outsource threat monitoring and detection to a managed security services provider (MSSP) that manages your SIEM and sends you alerts when a response is requir/blog/unified-defense-the-importance-of-security-operations-center-integration/ed.
 That helps you overcome the skills shortage problem, but you may be locked into a fixed, expensive contract.
 If the MSSP is relying on your traditional SIEM without using a modern extended detection and response (XDR), they’re just going to push the same low-fidelity alerts over to you.
-Or they may operate as a black box, providing you with very limited visibility into their threat detection or investigation process.
+Or they may operate as a black box, providing you with very limited visibility into their threat detection or investigation process. - Limitations in vendor requirements or attack surface visibility

 Ultimately, none of these options fully addresses the modern threat detection and response challenge.